rgreminger/tilburg-science-hub/docs/tutorial/index.md

         install.packages(c("data.table", "knitr", "Rcpp", "ggplot2"))
         ```

+        When installing the packages, R may ask you to select a "CRAN-Mirror".
+This is the location of the package repository from which R seeks to download the packages.
+Either pick `0-Cloud`, or any of the location nearest to your current geographical location.

         !!! warning "R 4.0"

             Newer versions of R (>=R 4.0) may require you to download additional packages.